 Do no credit check payday loans exist?
 Illegal lenders operating without authorisation

-As mentioned before, companies that offer no credit check loans are breaking the FCA’s rules.
+As mentioned before, companies that offer no credit check loans in the UK are breaking the FCA’s rules.
 On occasions, it may also indicate that the company is operating without FCA authorisation.
 It is a criminal offence to carry out financial services activity in the UK without authorisation, yet the FCA publishes details on its website almost every day of firms found to be operating illegally.

 You can check whether a company is authorised by searching the Financial Services Register – just go to the homepage of the FCA website and follow the prominent link to the Register.
 If you call the FCA’s dedicated consumer helpline, they will also tell you whether a particular company has been authorised.